Roger Béteille

 Roger Béteille (28 August 1921 – 14 June 2019) was a French aeronautical engineer and businessman who was associated with Airbus.
-Regarded as one of the founding fathers of the company, he is known for his contributions towards Airbus, which contributed towards the airline company's initial success.
+Regarded as one of the founding fathers of the company, he is known for his contributions towards Airbus, which contributed towards the aircraft manufacturer's initial success.
 He also worked for Air France, Lufthansa, United, TWA and American Airlines.

 Early life

 Béteille was born in Vors, Aveyron, France.
 After graduating from École Polytechnique, he chose the Corps de l'armement and studied at Supaéro and at the Centre des hautes études de l'armement (CHEAr).

 Career

 In 1952, he joined Sud-Aviation in Toulouse where he held senior posts: Head of Flight Testing (1952 to 1957), Head of Rockets and Satellites division (1957 to 1967) and the deputy technical director and A300 programme manager.
 He also played a decisive role in the "Armagnac" and "Caravelle" programmes.

 He was one of the key players in the formation of the European Airbus consortium.
 Béteille had spent time listening to airlines such as Air France and Lufthansa, as well as visiting U.S. airlines such as United, TWA and American Airlines.
 He also decided that English should be the working language and that measurements should not be metric because most airlines already had American-built aircraft.